Rambo: First Blood Part II (1985)

 Trautman: You don't belong here, why don't you come back with me?

 Rambo: Back to what?
-My friends died here, let me die here.
+My friends died here, and a piece of me did too.

 Rambo: Hate?
 I'd die for it.